Patilan/petarov.vexelon.net/data/about.md

 **petar.petrov.georgiev(-at]gmail[dot-)com**

-This web page is build using Javascript and with the exception of some JSONP data, served by a simple PHP script, no other server side code is used.
+This web page is build using Javascript only and it is my personal experiment to what can be done using mostly client side programming.

+Some data, e.g., JSONP or plain text, is served by a simple PHP script but no other server side code is used.

 # Open Source Libraries
 The following open source libraries are used: